 - This may also remove politics from the determination to close a chapter.
 Who cares how important the alumni are or how big the chapter is – if their insurance costs too much, no one joins!

 - Focusing less on publicity stunts and retooling our standards/foundations/accreditations to focus purely on long-term viability

 - No longer encouraging fraternities to bid 100% of men who partake in rush (a one-off anti-hazing seminar is probably less effective than selectivity)

 - Regulating hazing, rather than banning it creating underground practices, to more proactively help steer chapters away from dangerous, belittling activities

-Our reactions to these incidents have become entirely predicable and entirely ineffective.
-At this point, we sound as ridiculous as my suggestion that we ban all public institutions.
+Our reactions to these incidents are predictable and consistently ineffective.
+At this point, each “new and improved” policy or program sounds as insane as suggesting to ban all public universities.

 Until then: Ban all public education and demands for “accessibility,” they are killing students left and right.
 The statistics prove it.